 When this icon is displayed, type a user hard disk password.
 To type a master hard disk password, press F1.
-When the icon changes to type the master hard disk password
+When the icon changes to

 Note: To return to the icon press F1 again

 Power-on password

 You can set a power-on password to help protect your computer against unauthorized access.